dsternlicht/RESTool/README.md

 * Start the development server by running `npm start`.
 * Browse to `http://localhost:3000/`.
-* The app will automatically reload if you change source files
+* The app will automatically reload on changes.

 <br />

 ## Build

-Once you're ready, run `npm run build` to build the project.
+Once you're ready, run `npm run build` in order build the project.
 The build artifacts will be stored in the `build/` folder.
 **The `build` folder is the one you want to deploy to your server.**

 <br />